What is Net Income?

 Net income, also known as net profit, is the amount of profit a company has earned after all expenses, interest, and taxes have been deducted from its total revenue or gross income.
 It is a critical indicator of a company's overall financial health and performance, and is often used by investors, creditors, and managers to assess the profitability of a business.

-Net income is calculated by subtracting all expenses, such as operating, labor, and marketing expenses, from a company's total revenue, including interest and other income.
+Net income is calculated by subtracting all expenses, such as operating, labour, and marketing expenses, from a company's total revenue, including interest and other income.
 Once these expenses are subtracted, the result is the company's gross income.
 Taxes and other deductions are then subtracted from the gross income to reach the final net income amount.

 Net income is a good representation of a company's profitability because it takes every relevant cost into account.
 It indicates the final amount of money that a company has made or lost during a given financial period, and is typically expressed in dollars per share for publicly traded companies.